whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-17-Birchbox-Subscription-Box-September-2015-Review-Coupon.md

 <DD>Full Size 0.12oz., Value $22</DD>
 </DL>

 <p>I can't believe I got a full-sized lip product, hurray!!!
-I've heard of Mally before but never tried any of their products, so I'm super delighted that I'll get to know.
+I've heard of Mally before but never tried any of their products, so I'm super delighted that I'll get to now.
 And did I mention this was a full-sized product!</p>

 <p>This is a 4-in-1 product that includes lip primer, lipstick, lip gloss, and lip liner all in one!
 It's texture is creamy and it does give you shine like a lip gloss.
 I love the color, it's very natural on my lips and the shine is perfect too.
 What a great item!</p>